 This post may contain affiliate links, meaning I get a commission at no cost to you if you decide to make a purchase through my links.
 Visit this page for more information.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-Fetch Rewards app has been downloaded 26 million times and has over 13 million active users, making it unquestionably the most popular mobile rewards app today.
+The Fetch (formerly Fetch Rewards) app has been downloaded 26 million times and has over 13 million active users, making it unquestionably the most popular mobile rewards app today.

 The main reason for this is because it’s so easy to use.
 All you have to do is scan your receipt with the app and you’ll receive points immediately.